 Some majors, like Anthropology, allow you to declare any time of year.
 Some majors, like Psychology, accept applications only once per quarter, and not in the summer.
 And some, like Construction Management, accept applications only once a year.

 Whenever the time comes to apply to your intended major, be ready, get the application early, and take your time filling it out.
-If there is a personal statement, take it to a writing center, have a friend read it, let it sit for a while and read it again; a good personal statement can really make your application stand out in a competitive application process.
+If there is a personal statement, take it to a writing center, have a friend read it, let it sit for a while and read it again; a good personal statement can really make your application stand out.

 If you are accepted, fill out any necessary paperwork